 Neurodiagnostic technologists (EDT), EEG technologists and electroneurodiagnostic technologists are highly skilled professionals trained to perform electroencephalograms (EEGs) in medical facilities and outpatient centers under the direct supervision of a health care provider.
 The Neurodiagnostic Technology Program at Kellogg Community College is an associate degree program in Applied Science.
 The program has been developed to be consistent with standards and requirements of the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and is accredited by the CAAHEP.

 KCC’s Neurodiagnostic Technology Program is offered through a partnership with other Michigan community colleges in the Educational Programs in Collaboration (EPiC) Consortium.
 Each college enrolls students in the program under their admission criteria and each awards the degree according to that college’s completion requirements.

-Students in the program complete EEG courses delivered in an online environment by one of the MiRIS colleges through Michigan Colleges Online.
-Clinical education courses are arranged through the MiRIS Consortium’s Program Director in collaboration with the EEG departments of affiliating hospitals, clinics or other EEG provider facilities.
+Students in the program complete EEG courses delivered in an online environment by one of the EPiC colleges through Michigan Colleges Online.
+Clinical education courses are arranged through the EPiC Consortium’s Program Director in collaboration with the EEG departments of affiliating hospitals, clinics or other EEG provider facilities.
 Upon completion of the EEG program graduates will be eligible to take the American Board of Registration in Electroencephalographic (ABRET) exam.
 Upon passing the ABRET exam, neurodiagnostic technologists have earned their R.EEG.T.

 For more information about KCC’s Neurodiagnostic Technology Program, see: